 Radio management

 Windows 8 includes an integrated set of radio controls for mobile broadband, Wi-Fi, GPS, proximity, Bluetooth, and Wi-MAX radios.
 These controls allow users to individually turn radios on and off and control all of them at once using a convenient "airplane mode" switch.
-The Windows 8 software controls fully integrate with the hardware radio switches that are sometimes present on PCs.
+The Windows 8 software controls fully integrate with the hardware radio switches some PCs have.

 Mobile broadband class driver